-Despite challenges with some of the things that neurotypicals find easy, people with Asperger’s and other forms of autism often have unusual abilities.
+Despite challenges with some of the things that neurotypicals find easy, people with Asperger's and other forms of autism often have unusual abilities.
 For example, the Israeli Defense Force's Special Intelligence Unit 9900, which focuses on analyzing aerial and satellite imagery, is partially staffed with people on the autism spectrum who have a preternatural ability to spot patterns.
-I believe at least some of Silicon Valley’s phenomenal success is because its culture places little value on conventional social and corporate values that prize age-based experience and conformity that dominates most of society and most institutions on the East Coast.
-It celebrates nerdy, awkward youth and has turned their super-human, “abnormal” powers into a money-making machine that is the envy of the world.
+I believe at least some of Silicon Valley's phenomenal success is because its culture places little value on conventional social and corporate values that prize age-based experience and conformity that dominates most institutions on the East Coast and most of society as a whole.
+It celebrates nerdy, awkward youth and has turned their super-human, "abnormal" powers into a money-making machine that is the envy of the world.
 (This new culture is wonderfully inclusive from a neurodiversity perspective but white-dude centric and problematic from a gender and race perspective.)

 This sort of pattern recognition and many other unusual traits associated with autism are extremely well suited for science and engineering, often enabling a super-human ability to write computer code, understand complex ideas and elegantly solve difficult mathematical problems.